COVID Relief Program

 Tech Mahindra Foundation has been extensively focused on implementing its COVID Relief and Rehabilitation Program intending to direct the support and initiatives towards the most vulnerable population segments in the swiftest possible time.
 Just when we thought the COVID pandemic was about to end, the second wave came upon us strongly.
 During the second wave the focus was shifted to providing support to the hospitals with critical medical infrastructure, medical supplies and most importantly, planning and executing training programs to upskill healthcare professionals and frontline workers.

 COVID Rehabilitation Initiatives

 To serve the surge in need of allied healthcare professionals, the enrolment was increased at our SMART Healthcare Academies and SMART Healthcare Centres.
-6986 allied healthcare students were trained in FY 20-21, and 2558 are still under training.
+Till now, a total of 12,199 allied healthcare youth have been trained.

-In order to strengthen the existing healthcare infrastructure with skilled manpower, we engaged in 1353 Nurses under Simulation-based training on Ventilators for critical management of COVID-19 patients in partnership with Helping Hand Charitable Trust.
+In order to strengthen the existing healthcare infrastructure with skilled manpower, we engaged in the upskilling of 2001 nurses under Simulation-based training on Ventilators for critical management of COVID-19 patients in partnership with Helping Hand Charitable Trust.
 Also, another project in partnership with Smiths Medical for the upskilling of 200 nurses and paramedics on Hemodynamic Monitoring is planned to improve their duty performance in ICU, CCU & Post-Operative Care Unit.

 To support COVID warriors, we introduced Short-term Advanced COVID Training Modules in partnership with the APSSDC, Andhra Pradesh.
 Around 200 students were trained under this initiative.